PixelightFlower/crucible-setting/Setting_Bible/Entity_Realm.md

   <li>Secrets</li>
   <li>Foundations</li>
 </ul>
-<p>The Colour White and The Cathedral of Bone are associated with selfishness, things that you hold close to yourself that no one is meant to know.
+<p>The Colour White and The Cathedral of Bone are associated with secrets and order, things that you hold close to yourself that no one is meant to know.
 These things give you structure and foundation, like the bones in the body.
 It also represents what seperates you from other people, such as a cage might.
+It guards itself and what it desires with overwhelming force.
 The Cathedral of Bone holds secrets close, and anything it deems necessary.
-Order streams out of it like a dusty wind.
+Order streams out of it like a dusty wind, perserved and stolen relics lining its endless halls.
 It is commonly assumed that it exists within the mega cathedral of Ecclesia, if not being the cathedral itself.</p>
 </p>

 <h3>The Thousand Teeth</h3>